-For many Palestinians, they might hear the word “intifada” and associate it with words like resistance, freedom, revolution, and maybe even liberation.
-For many Israelis, they might hear the word “intifada” and think of “fear,” “terrorism,” and “violence.”
+For many Palestinians, they might hear the word “intifada” and associate it with words like resistance, freedom, revolution and maybe even liberation.
+For many Israelis, they might hear the word “intifada” and think of “fear,” “terrorism” and “violence.”

-If when you hear “intifada” you think of intense and horrific bloodshed – suicide bombings, shootings and stabbings, you’re probably thinking about the second intifada in the early 21st century.
-Those were bloody, violent years that saw over 1100 Israelis killed — the vast majority of them civilians and 8000 wounded.
+If when you hear “intifada” you think of intense and horrific bloodshed — suicide bombings, shootings and stabbings, you’re probably thinking about the Second Intifada in the early 21st century.
+Those were bloody, violent years that saw over 1100 Israelis killed — the vast majority of them civilians — and 8000 wounded.
 The Palestinians saw over 4,900 deaths and over 8,500 wounded.
 But this episode is about the First Intifada, which began in the late 80s and was very different from the second.
-Due to a multitude of factors including the intensity of the violence of the second Intifada, and the recency of it, I think most people tend to think of this time period when they hear the word “Intifada.”
+Due to a multitude of factors including the intensity of the violence of the Second Intifada, and the recency of it, I think most people tend to think of this time period when they hear the word “intifada.”

-The way I see it – while the second intifada and the imagery it evokes is what many of us remember, it is actually the first intifada that changed Israeli history forever.
+The way I see it, while the Second Intifada and the imagery it evokes is what many of us remember, it is actually the First Intifada that changed Israeli history forever.

-By the late 1980s, Israel had fought and won several major wars with its Arab neighbors and even made peace with Egypt.
+By the late 1980s, Israel had fought and won several major wars with its Arab neighbors, and even made peace with Egypt.
 Things were looking pretty good.
-Israel controlled Judea and Samaria – the West Bank, which also contained a sizeable population of Palestinian Arabs, as well as Gaza, which had a million plus Palestinian residents.
+Israel controlled Judea and Samaria — the West Bank, which also contained a sizeable population of Palestinian Arabs, as well as Gaza which had a million plus Palestinian residents.

 In many ways, things were looking relatively good.
 There were meeting points and moments of coexistence between the Palestinian and Israeli communities.
-Israelis would drive to the West Bank to buy spices from Palestinian shops, there were Palestinians who worked with Jewish Israelis, and Israelis might have thought all was good, but something was brewing.
+Israelis would drive to the West Bank to buy spices from Palestinian shops, there were Palestinians who worked with Jewish Israelis and Israelis might have thought all was good, but something was brewing.

 On December 8, 1987, an Israeli truck driver caused a motor accident in the Gaza strip in which four Palestinians were killed.
-Amongst many Palestinians, rumors spread like wildfire that this accident was a deliberate act on the part of the Israeli civilian, because he happened to be related to a young Israeli who was just killed by Palestinans a few days prior.
+Amongst many Palestinians, rumors spread like wildfire that this accident was a deliberate act on the part of the Israeli civilian, because he happened to be related to a young Israeli who was just killed by Palestinians a few days prior.

-The funeral took place the day after the accident in the Jabalya refugee camp – and what started as a procession and event of mourning turned into mass demonstrations.
+The funeral took place the day after the accident in the Jabalya refugee camp — and what started as a procession and event of mourning turned into mass demonstrations.
 Over the next 10 days, riots erupted throughout the Gaza Strip and the West Bank.
-This rioting turned into the Intifada.
+This rioting turned into the intifada.

 Intifada means “shake off” in Arabic.
 The metaphor the Palestinians used was a dog shaking off the water from its fur, like the way Palestinians were trying to shake off the Israelis.

-The intifada turned into an international story that lasted for 6 years, and ultimately ended with the Oslo accords.
+The intifada turned into an international story that lasted for six years, and ultimately ended with the Oslo accords.
 It began as a grassroots movement, but devolved into much more as the Palestinian leadership, otherwise known as the PLO, tried to grab hold of the resistance and take lead.
-The Palestinians boycotted Israeli businesses, and some utilized stone-throwing and molotov cocktails to assault Israeli citizens.
+The Palestinians boycotted Israeli businesses, and some utilized stone-throwing and Molotov cocktails to assault Israeli citizens.
 In the end, many Palestinians and Israelis were killed.